sonata-project/SonataAdminBundle/Resources/doc/reference/architecture.rst

         <argument>SonataNewsBundle:PostAdmin</argument>
     </service>

-Or if you're using an YML configuration file,
+Or if you're using a YML configuration file,

 .. code-block:: yml